Jasata/pminstall/README.md

     # ./writesd.py --device /dev/sdb

+### Preparations

+ - Clone this repository to a Linux PC.
+One with built-in MMC SD slot is recommended, althought a PC with USB SD adapter will work too.
+ - Enter the repository directory (`pminstall`), download and extract Rasbian OS image to this directory.
+ - Insert SD card.
+If USB SD adapter is used, specify `--device ` with the appropriate device file.
+Find out what it is...

 ### Installation Activities (performed by install.py)

  - **TODO** Read `boot/install.config` for instance mode (dev|uat|prd specifics still unclear... thus todo)